mcgregol/vivianControlCenter/README.md

 But that's just the beginning!

 Vivian Control Center is an expert code-breaker.
 It deciphers byte-encoded output from your scans and converts it into easy-to-understand strings.
-Our software skillfully focuses on the essential data, ignoring redundant introductory lines, and converts the key-value pairs into a handy dictionary format.
+Our software skillfully focuses on the essential data, ignoring redundant introductory lines, and converts the ID-UUID pairs into a handy dictionary format.

 Wait, there's more!